sushilbh/mydocuments/REFERENCE-FILE.md

 * To deploy artifacts to target server >>> choose ssh agent in pipeline syntax >>> add key >>> ssh usernamewith private key >>> Id and Desctiption can be anything >>> user should be the user of target server i,e, ec2-user or deployuser
 * Then, do Keygen in agent machine or another fresh mac terminal >>>> copy public key to .ssh/authorized_keys in target machine>>> give 600 permission to authorized_keys and 700 to .ssh

+* command will be like this >>>> sh "scp -o StrictHostKeyChecking=no target/my-app-1-RELEASE.jar ec2-user@3.82.47.15:/home/ec2-user"

 ## SECOND: deploy to S3 bucket
 * add some plugin in managejenkins>>manage plugings
 - amazon ec2 plugin